RAMP: A Benchmark for Evaluating Robotic Assembly Manipulation and Planning: Literature Review

 Another multi-step real-world robotic assembly benchmark is the bimanual semi-deformable object benchmark~\cite{Chatzilygeroudis2020BenchmarkObjects}.
-This benchmark is split into two industry-relevant tasks with performance assessed based on success rate and time.
-The first task is inspired by watchmaking; it involves assembling 3D printable parts and requires multiple interactions to insert one part into another.
-The second task, which involves rubber-band manipulation, also requires multiple fine-motor control interactions.
-However, there is no requirement for high-level task planning as the tasks are sequential with a single set goal.
-Additionally, there is a hardware constraint mandating the use of a bimanual platform which prevents research groups without such a system from participating.
+This benchmark is split into two separate tasks with performance assessed based on success rate and time.
+The first task is inspired by watchmaking; it involves assembling 3D printable parts and requires multiple interactions to insert a single part into another.
+The second task is rubber-band manipulation, which also requires multiple fine-motor control interactions.
+However, there is no requirement for high-level task planning or reasoning as the tasks are sequential with a single set goal.
+Additionally, there is a hardware constraint mandating the use of a bimanual platform which limits accessibility of the benchmark to research groups with such a system.

-Several competitions run at robotics conferences in past years have assessed the participants' ability to solve long-horizon assembly tasks.
-The competitions include the FetchIt! mobile manipulation challenge \cite{FetchitChallenge}, the Industrial Assembly Challenge run several times at the World Robot Summit \cite{Yokokohji2019Assembly2018} and the Robotic Grasping and Manipulation Competition which uses the NIST assembly boards \cite{nist_2022}.
-Competitions such as these provide a motivating, competitive setting for research groups, and are uniquely able to assess performance on a common set of tasks oftentimes using the same hardware.
-However, although the competitions form a good basis for a benchmark assessing long-horizon autonomous robot assembly, the parts are not easily accessible to non-competitors and therefore there remains a need for an open-source, accessible alternative.
+Many competitions run at robotics conferences in past years have assessed the participants' ability to solve long-horizon assembly tasks.
+This includes the FetchIt! mobile manipulation challenge~\cite{FetchitChallenge}, the Industrial Assembly Challenge run multiple times at the World Robot Summit~\cite{Yokokohji2019Assembly2018} and the Robotic Grasping and Manipulation Competition that uses the NIST assembly boards~\cite{nist_2022}.
+Such competitions provide a motivating, competitive setting for research groups to assess performance on a common set of tasks, oftentimes using the same hardware.
+However, although competitions form a good basis for a benchmark assessing long-horizon robot assembly, the parts are not easily accessible to non-competitors and therefore there remains a need for an open-source, accessible alternative.

-Our benchmark, RAMP, builds on components of these benchmarks and competitions to make several contributions.
-First, RAMP promotes accessibility by developing parts that are easy to create and can be reconfigured and expanded upon, making the benchmark open-ended.
-Second, we provide an intuitive assessment protocol and use simple, easy-to-understand metrics.
-Finally, our benchmark is designed explicitly to assess multi-step reasoning including an agent's ability to compute and execute a plan toward a desired goal.
-Overall, we make it easy for new users to get started with a simulation environment, baseline code, and fiducial markers to localise parts.